jahoon1998/CU-Boulder-CSCI-6502-Big-Data-Analytics/README.md

 ## Architecture
 ![image](https://github.com/jahoon1998/CU-Boulder-CSCI-6502-Big-Data-Analytics-Final-Project/blob/main/Final_project%20Jahoon_Koo_Jhansi_Saketa/images/architecture.png)
-<br>The architecture of the project with the data
-tools.
-In the first stage, Data Scraping VM will collect the data tweets and stock quotes from the twitter API and Yahoo Finance respectively.
-The VM will run the program for an hour and collect the twitter tweets for an hour.
-After an hour it calculates the polarity for all tweets by performing sentiment analysis using the textblob python library.
-The polarity is then combined with the stock quotes and then in the second stage using Pub/Sub it sends the data to the MiddleMan VM.
-The trained deep learning model (LSTM) is deployed in the AI Platform of the Google Cloud Platform.
-The MiddleMan VM, after receiving the data from the Pub/Sub, predicts the stock rate of the Apple organization using the deployed model in the AI Platform.
-After the prediction, the data is sent to the Big Query table.
+<br>The architecture of the project involves several data tools.
+In the first stage, a Data Scraping VM collects tweets and stock quotes from the Twitter API and Yahoo Finance, respectively.
+The VM runs a program for one hour to collect Twitter data, after which it calculates the polarity of all tweets by performing sentiment analysis using the TextBlob Python library.
+The polarity is then combined with stock quotes, and in the second stage, Pub/Sub sends the data to the MiddleMan VM.
+The trained deep learning model (LSTM) is deployed on the AI Platform of Google Cloud Platform.
+After receiving the data from Pub/Sub, the MiddleMan VM predicts the stock rate of Apple using the deployed model on the AI Platform.
+Following the prediction, the data is sent to a BigQuery table.
 ## Prediction by LSTM
 ![image](https://github.com/jahoon1998/CU-Boulder-CSCI-6502-Big-Data-Analytics-Final-Project/blob/main/Final_project%20Jahoon_Koo_Jhansi_Saketa/images/prediction_by_lstm.png)
 ## Final Results